Force over Distance: The Prepared Mind

 “I have a question.”

-Eli is so surprised by this turn of events that he drops his pen.
-As he’s trying to recapture the pen, he almost lets his laptop slide to the floor of the control interface room and he just barely saves it, and god it would be really embarrassing to drop his laptop just because Rush asked him a question.
+Eli almost drops his pen.
+As he’s trying to recapture the pen, he almost drops his laptop.
+He barely saves it.
+God it’d be embarrassing to drop his laptop just because Rush asked him a question.

 That being said, Eli’s better at math than he is and everyone, including Rush, knows it.